GhostWording/PublicDocumentation/API/UserGuide/user_guide_simple.md

 You can try that from any Rest Client such as Postman (www.getpostman.com)

-## Getting a list of texts
+## Area names

 In http://api.cvd.io/DocDemo/I-would-like-to-see-you-again/text

-`DocDemo` is the name of your application.
-We call it an area name.
+`DocDemo` is the name of your application : we call it an area name.

 `I-would-like-to-see-you-again` is the slug of the intention for which you request texts

-For the "Le bout des lèvres" the area name is "LipTip" so if you want to get texts to say I like you for this application you would send this request :
+For the `Le bout des lèvres` the area name is `LipTip` so if you want to get texts to say I like you for this application you would send this request :

 GET http://api.cvd.io/LipTip/I-like-you/texts

-In order to build a Ghostwording application (or area) and get the texts you want, you'll need to get first some intentions (the categories of the content you want to express) and then get the texts for each one.

-For the purpose of this exemple, we'll use an area called `DocDemo`.
-This area is defined for you by the Ghostwording editors, and it's basically the name of your app with the categories you can see attached to it (the intentions).
+## Choosing the language of the texts

-Note that all Ghostwording api calls are culturized.
-That means that you need to provide an appropriate `Accept-Language` header in all your calls.
+All Ghostwording api calls are culturized.
+You need to provide an appropriate `Accept-Language` header in all your calls.
 Accepted values are actually `["en-EN","fr-FR","es-ES"]`

-Note also that actually the only format supported by the api is json, which means you need to provide the `Accept` header with the value `application/json`.

-So, the hierarchy for your calls in order to get the texts will be `area > intentions > texts`.
-We'll see then how to post some activity for tracking.

-## Getting Intentions
+##  Intentions

+Our apps usually help users express intentions such as `I-miss-you`, `I-think-of-you` or `good-morning`

 The pattern to get the list of the intentions for your area is the following: